bachy/debian-lamp/readme.md

-# Install Lamp server and secure it on debian 9
+# Install web server and secure it on debian 9

+Fail2ban, Ufw, Proftpd, Knockd, Nginx, Mariadb, php7.0-fpm, redis, vhosts, git barre repos, zabbix-agent, dotfiles and more

 ## how to use it
 on a fresh install